ALavault/alavault.github.io/_posts/2020-08-25-project_stimulator.md

 Let's read the manual [here](http://www.empiricallabs.com/manuals/distressor_manual.pdf)

-The "heart" of the circuit here is the distortion module : I think I will experiment with 2nd and 3rd harmonic generator
+The "heart" of the circuit here is the distortion module : I think I will experiment with 2nd and 3rd harmonic generators because I have never done that before.

+The conversion from discrete to opamp should be not so hard.